 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: Total Trihalomethanes, Halo-acetic Acids, Lead and Copper and Coliform Bacteria.
 The table presented below depicts which compounds were detected in your drinking water.
-Total Trihalomethanes, and Halo-acetic Acids sample site is 3350 Brown Road.
+The Village of Caledonia's disinfection byproducts (Total Trihalomethanes, and Halo-acetic Acids) sample site is 3350 Brown Road.
+Caledonia District #1 disinfection byproduct sample site is located on Sylvan Court.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.